MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/gs-e-invoicing-create-azure-key-vault-azure-portal.md

 All the secrets and certificates that are used in the Electronic Invoicing service must be stored in a Microsoft Azure key vault.
 This approach helps ensure that you don't work directly with the secrets, and that the secrets are securely stored.
 When you must use digital signing or secure a connection to external web services, set the reference to the Key Vault secrets and certificates instead of using the secrets and certificates directly.

-1. Create a key vault in the tenant used for Dynamics 365 Finance environment.
+1. Create a key vault in the tenant that is used for the Dynamics 365 Finance environment.
 For more information, see [Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).

     Next, you must set up the access policy to grant the Electronic Invoicing service the correct level of secure access to the secret that you created.